Those whitewashed cubiform houses in Santorini make my heart flutter.

 I am only a stone throw away from the magnificent island of Santorini in Greece, yet I haven’t visited.

 And although it’s been on my wish list for quite some time, I feel as though I am saving it for when I can truly go big.
-You know, chill for a week, soak up the sites and do things at a leisurely pace.
+You know, chill for a week, soak up the sights and do things at a leisurely pace.

 Nevertheless, those whitewashed cubiform houses make my heart flutter and the sea (in any location, for that matter), causes me to engage in a great deal of introspection.
-I can only imagine that seeing it in real life will be like visual poetry, music to my hears, and any other cliché you can think of.
+I can only imagine that seeing it in real life will be like visual poetry, music to my ears, and any other cliché you can think of.

 Thus, I have compiled a travel itinerary so that one day, my dream may become a reality.
 This is also me sharing my plans with you so that you don’t have to search Google tirelessly for “Top 10 things to do in Santorini, Greece,” or “Cheap places to stay in Santorini,”—you’re welcome.

 First off—getting there!
 So, while there are direct flights and other travel routes to Santorini, it’s also possible to take a ferry from Athens (or several other ports).
 I know what you’re thinking—why would you choose to stopover in Athens only to catch another form of transportation if you could simply fly there direct?
 For the experience of course.
-If you know me, you’ll know that I my heart lustfully aches to be on any form of sea transportation.
+If you know me, you’ll know that my heart lustfully aches to be on any form of sea transportation.
 A ferry, to me, sounds like a great opportunity to take photos and be on the water.

 Then, some cool things that have tickled my fancy: